 Christmas gift guide 2022: Best last minute gifts at Nordstrom

-Christmas is one week away, so it's time to wrap up your holiday shopping.
+Christmas is two days away, so it's time to wrap up your holiday shopping.
 If you still have gifts to buy, don't worry.
-You can still find plenty of great gifts at Nordstrom -- and some of them are even on sale now.
+Even if you missed this year's Christmas shipping deadlines, you can still find plenty of great gifts at Nordstrom.
+Some of them are even on sale now to order online, and you can pick them up in-store today or tomorrow.

+Order selected items by 3 p.m. on Dec.
+24 (Christmas Eve) to pick up in store.

+Not to mention, if you purchase gift cards, you can earn money back in promo cards.
+Spend $150 and get $25 back, or spend $250 and get $50 back.

 Top products in this article